Sheringham: The town today

 Sheringham town centre is centred on a traditional high street with a wide range of privately owned shops.
-On Saturdays throughout the year there is a popular market in the car park next to the railway station which attracts large crowds even out of the holiday season.
+On Saturdays throughout the year, there is a popular market in the car park next to the railway station which attracts large crowds even out of the holiday season.
 The town also has a good selection of specialist shops such as second-hand books, antiques and bric-a-brac, fishing tackle and bait, a computer shop, a model shop, and arts and craft shops.
 The Sheringham Little Theatre has a wide range of productions on throughout the year including a well-established summer repertory season running from July to September, and a popular pantomime at Christmas; in the foyer is a coffee shop with display of art by local artists.
 There is a selection of food outlets, pubs, restaurants and a youth hostel.

 On 15 October 2010, Tesco won a 14-year battle to open a store in the town.
-In a split vote North Norfolk District Council development committee chairman Simon Partridge used his casting vote in favour of the scheme.
+In a split vote, North Norfolk District Council development committee chairman Simon Partridge used his casting vote in favour of the scheme.
 The store finally opened on 24 October 2013.

 An annual Cromer and Sheringham Crab/Lobster festival is held in May, and the town's Carnival is held at the beginning of August.

 Otterndorf Green is a small green space between the town's railway stations.
 It commemorates Sheringham's twinning with the German town of Otterndorf.

 The Church of England Parish Church of St Peter was consecrated in 1897.

 Sheringham Museum

-The town's museum now known as The Mo includes a collection of old lifeboats, various displays, a viewing tower and houses the Sheringham Shoal Offshore Wind Farm visitor centre.
+The town's museum, now known as The Mo, includes a collection of old lifeboats, various displays, a viewing tower and houses the Sheringham Shoal Offshore Wind Farm visitor centre.

 Lifeboats

 Sheringham is reputed to be the only place in the world to have four of its original lifeboats.
 The Sheringham Museum Trust owns three of these:

 JC Madge (1904–36) pulling and sailing.

 Foresters Centenary (1936–61) the towns first motorised lifeboat.
 Manchester Unity of Oddfellows (1961–90) an Oakley Class lifeboat, Sheringham's last offshore boat.
 Within the next two to three years Sheringham Museum Trust plans to have an extended museum to house this unique collection together with three crab boats and general lifeboat and fishing industry ephemera.
 The town has no harbour, so the lifeboat has to be launched by tractor, and the fishing boats are hauled up the beach.
 An old sail-powered lifeboat is preserved in the former lifeboat shed and the three other preserved RNLI lifeboats are kept in another centre.

 Transport

 Railway

-Sheringham railway station is the northern terminus on the Bittern Line, the National Rail route to Cromer and Norwich.
+Sheringham railway station is the northern terminus of the Bittern Line, the National Rail route to Cromer and Norwich.
 Services run generally hourly and are operated by Greater Anglia.

 The station has a basic single platform structure that was opened in January 1967, following the closure of the original and more substantial station close by; the platform was rebuilt in 2019, to accommodate the new Class 755 trains which now operate the route.